borgox/YT-Downloader/README.md

 - Run install.bat
 - Run start.bat

-## Note
+## NOTE
-- For the web version you have to do the same process as befor.
+- For the web version you have to do the same process as before.

 ## Credits
 - [PyTube](https://pytube.io/en/latest/)